Breast Explant in Augusta, GA

 Our team understands that breast explant surgery may require a substantial financial investment.
 That is why we are proud to accept a wide range of payment options, including financing through CareCredit®, PatientFi - Click here to apply and Prosper® Healthcare Lending.
 Your personalized pricing will be calculated during your consultation and we will be glad to discuss your preferred payment method at that time.

 Many patients experience problems with their breast implants, such as capsular contracture or the feeling that their breast implants are making them sick.
 As a result, these patients often prefer to have the implants entirely removed, instead of removed and replaced.

 If this sounds familiar to your own experience, you could be a good candidate for a breast explant.
 However, the best way to determine your candidacy for this procedure is to schedule a consultation.
-Doing so will give you plenty of time to speak with Dr. Austin and Dr. Isakson, so you can explain your concerns and create a plan for moving forward.
+Doing so will give you plenty of time to speak with Dr. Austin, Dr. Isakson, and Dr. Medina, so you can explain your concerns and create a plan for moving forward.

 How is a Breast Explant Performed?